ibm-cloud-docs/openwhisk/deploy.md

 {:pre: .pre}
 {:tip: .tip}

-# Deploying entities with a manifest file.
+# Deploying entities with a manifest file
 {: #deploy}

 You can use {{site.data.keyword.openwhisk_short}} to describe and deploy all of your namespace entities by using a manifest file written in YAML.
 You can use this file to deploy all your Functions [Packages](/docs/openwhisk/openwhisk_packages.html#openwhisk_packages), [Actions](/docs/openwhisk/openwhisk_actions.html#openwhisk_actions), [Triggers, and Rules](/docs/openwhisk/openwhisk_triggers_rules.html#openwhisk_triggers) with a single command.

 The manifest file describes the set of entities you would like to deploy and undeploy as a group.
 The manifest file contents must adhere to the [OpenWhisk deployment YAML specification](https://github.com/apache/incubator-openwhisk-wskdeploy/tree/master/specification#package-specification).
-After you define the manifest file, you can use it to deploy or redeploy a group of Functions entities into the same or different Functions namespace.
-You can use the Functions plug-in commands `ibmcloud fn deploy`, and `ibmcloud fn undeploy` to deploy and undeploy the Functions entities defined in your manifest file.
+Once defined, you can use your manifest file to deploy or redeploy a group of Functions entities into the same or different Functions namespace.
+You can use the Functions plugin commands `ibmcloud fn deploy` and `ibmcloud fn undeploy` to deploy and undeploy the Functions entities defined in your manifest file.

 ## Creating the Hello World API example
 {: #deploy_helloworld_example}